Teodor92/cv-assets/cv-compact.md

 - Translation of business needs into software requirements and finding out what the client, really needs (Requirements engineering).
 - Designing, implementation, testing, documentation and deployment of front-end and back-end software solutions.
-- Support of the solution in question.
+- Support of existing solutions.

 ### **Software Improvement Group(SIG)** - **Software Engineer/Researcher** - Amsterdam, The Netherlands - _January 2017 - August 2017_